masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-7.md

 ---
 name: lab-database-challenge-3
-# 束窶昨汳サ Lab Challenge 7.3: Generate Credentials
+# Lab Challenge 7.3: Generate Credentials
 * In this lab, you'll generate and use credentials against both roles that you configured in the previous challenge.
 * Instructions:
   * Click the "Generate and Use Dynamic Database Credentials" challenge of the "Vault Dynamic Database Credentials" track.